 The assessment and identification of risk is performed throughout the audit process in coordination with management and staff.
 Our focus is on the risks that have a potential impact on financial reporting and financial accounting systems and assessing controls that mitigate those risks.

 High Risk Assessment

 - Long-term receivables

+- > Grant receivables and related revenue

+- Due from Other Governments

-- Related party transactions
+- > Related party transactions

+- Post-retirement liabilities

-- > Other significant and unusual transactions, if any
+- Other significant and unusual transactions

 Moderate or Low Risk Assessment